(888) 552-6760 SCHEDULE AN APPOINTMENT

 Full recovery from lung cancer surgery may take several weeks.

-At your first follow-up visit, your surgeon may discuss the results of the procedure and what they mean for future care.
+At the patient's first follow-up visit, the surgeon may discuss the results of the procedure and what they mean for future care.

 Expert cancer care